gvwilson/sensibleadventures/nardica/nardica.md

 Another crash from the entrance was followed by the sizzle and crack of a shock stick.
 The ecologist swore.
-"Go along by Rowlin' Stritt," he ordered, his voice deeper and his accent thickening.
+"Go along by Rowlin' Street," he ordered, his voice deeper and his accent thickening.
 "Doan' be run, but doan' be stoppin'."